asciamanna/asciamanna.github.io/_drafts/sos-to-save-sinking-test-suites.md

 #### Test Size

-**Small** is the first category.
 I recommend that unit tests should be small.
 In fact, I prefer using the term **"micro tests"** since it better describes the qualities of valuable unit tests.
 Often people will ask _"how small"_, looking for a specific number.
 I believe micro tests should be around 15 lines or less.
 Much more than that is an indicator of a design problem.
 There's no exact number, but we should always strive to keep them small.

 Does the object require a lot of complicated setup?
 The callers of that code are going to also need to understand all of that complicated setup.
 I can assure you that they shouldn't need to know that.
 Some developers avoid this by putting complex test setup in the xUnit Test Setup method.
 This unfortunately obscures the test and ignores other heuristics.

 Are there a lot of dependencies that need to be setup?
-That's a sign that the object is doing too many things, becoming a *God Object*.
-It's a sign that there is an abstraction (or several) missing that should collect a few of those dependencies into a single object.
+That's a sign that the object is doing too many things,and becoming a *God Object*.
+It's an indication that there is an abstraction (or several) missing that should collect a few of those dependencies into a single object.

 #### Test Scope